San Antonio Workplace & Jobsite Injury Attorney

 Everyone has the right to work in a safe environment.
 While some occupations are more dangerous than others, employers should always make sure employees have the necessary equipment and training to minimize the risk of injury.
 Even if employers and employees alike take precautions to stay as safe as possible, workplace accidents can still occur.
 Fortunately, injured workers have multiple options in these cases, and they will usually be able to receive workers' compensation benefits.
 However, victims of work injuries can sometimes struggle to receive the proper compensation that will allow them to make a full recovery and avoid financial difficulties.
 To ensure that legal issues related to a work injury will be addressed correctly, victims will want to secure legal representation from an attorney with the necessary knowledge, experience, and skills.

 It is rare for a lawyer to have first-hand experience of real, hard work.
-When you work with Alford & Clark Injury Attorneys, you can be represented by a workplace accident lawyer who grew up turning wrenches, wearing FRCs in the Texas heat, and pulling 7/12s on a shutdown.
+When you work with Alford & Associates, you can be represented by a workplace accident lawyer who grew up turning wrenches, wearing FRCs in the Texas heat, and pulling 7/12s on a shutdown.
 Our family and friends are welders, mechanics, boilermakers, pipe fitters, and crane operators.
 Our lawyers know the difference between what a company's safety policy says on paper and what company safety looks like in the real world.
 You can trust us to apply real-world experience to your case.

 In addition to practical knowledge of workplace safety issues, our attorneys have extensive experience pursuing workplace accident cases against some of the nation's largest companies, and we have dealt with some of the most complex issues in the field.
 We are prepared to fight on your behalf to make sure you receive the compensation and benefits you deserve.